TTTTMMMM/chairLocations/README.md

    Time arrow step-by-step

-2. Maintenance Tab
+2. Fix Mapping problem of querying for chair locations when Google maps is showing and then toggling display then selecting then mapping selection.

-3. Fix Mapping problem of querying for chair locations when Google maps is showing and then toggling display then selecting then mapping selection.
+3. Have to update the google token after an hour (comes into play when uploading chairLoc geos).

-4. Have to update the google token after an hour (comes into play when uploading chairLoc geos).
+4. Purge chairLoc data if greater than 5 years old.

 #### <ins>TODO Physical World</ins>